How Expert Quotes Affect E-E-A-T and AI Search Visibility — Data and Examples

 - @type: Quotation

-- text: The quote itself
+- text: the quote itself

-- creator: A Person entity with
+- creator: a Person entity with

 name,jobTitle, andworksFor(Organization) - citation: URL to the original source